-Benefits describe themselves as an issues based music collective from Teesside in the North East of England who write about ‘the urgencies that concern us’.
+Benefits describe themselves as an issues-based music collective from Teesside in the North East of England who write about ‘the urgencies that concern us’.
 Before we let the needle drop on the first song they warn us, ‘these songs are loud’.

 I’d describe this as a multi-genre approach rooted in hardcore punk, but it absolutely provides a platform for visceral (though incisive) social commentary.
 ‘Marlboro Hundreds’ provides the initial punch on the record, with calls to think for ourselves, reject hate, and reject oppression.
-It alternates from lyric-focussed eclectic verses and intrumental barrages that serve as a chorus.
+It alternates from lyric-focussed eclectic verses and instrumental barrages that serve as a chorus.
 A certain level of apparent randomness makes the song feel vital and chaotic.

 Learn about things you don’t understand